Adib-Habbou/tennis-computer-vision/README.md

+# Tennis Detection

-# Tennis Detection of players, racket and ball using Yolo
+ Tennis Detection of players, racket and ball using Yolo and OpenCV